ftp-sync/ftp-sync.github.io/src/_pages/doc/faq.md

 More examples can be found on the [official library documentation](https://godoc.org/github.com/crazy-max/cron#hdr-CRON_Expression_Format){:target="_blank"}.

-## What Regexp semantic is used to filter inclusions/exclusions ?
+## What Regexp semantic is used to filter inclusions/exclusions?

 FTPGrab uses [Compile](https://golang.org/pkg/regexp/#Compile){:target="_blank"} to parse regular expressions.
 This means the regexp returns a match that begins as early as possible in the input (leftmost) like Perl, Python, and other implementations use.
 You can test your regular expression on [regex101.com](https://regex101.com/){:target="_blank"} and select Golang flavor.
 Check this [quick example](https://regex101.com/r/jITi0D/1){:target="_blank"}.

-## What logs look like ?
+## What logs look like?

 Here is a sample output: